Hey mama! A question I see a lot is HOW DO I GROW MY FB GROUP?

 - Provide value: Speaking of time to buy – no one is joining your group to be seeing an endless infomercial of your offers.
 Make it worth their time in there by providing value.
 You do NOT have to do your work for free – but share what you know.
 Every once in awhile I will coach a little in my group, but I typically will share AHA moments my clients or myself are having, share actionable how-tos (like this), or provide motivation/inspiration to the DIYers.

 - BE PATIENT: It snowballs.
 I showed up consistently in my group for a couple months before momentum started building.
 Yes, it was a teeny tiny group – and I marketed it that way.
 It was a selling point!
 The people who joined my group in January/February 2018 were almost getting the same level of value my mastermind ladies get, minus the coaching calls.
 Don’t be ashamed of your small group.
-Before you know it, you’ll be getting 40+ a week and the group will be very different.
+Before you know it, you’ll be getting 40+ a week (then 40+ a day!) and the group will be very different.
 And the new people who want to binge all your content will be thankful to find a backlog of value.

 Want to join my group?
 I’d love to have you.
 Click here to join.